-I have over 20 years of experience teaching and practising Oriental Medicine and acupuncture.
-I trained at the British School of Shiatsu-Do and have since acted as Co-Principal at the College of Auricular Acupuncture; Chair at the Microsystems Acupuncture Society; and founding member of the Microsystems Acupuncture Regulatory Working Group.
+I have over 20 years of experience teaching and practising Oriental Medicine.
+I trained with Chinese Doctors at the AcuMedic Foundation in the UK, and at the Guanganmen hospital in China.
+I am Co-Principal of The College of Auricular Acupuncture; Chair of the Microsystems Acupuncture Society (MAS); and am a Winston Churchill Fellow.

-For me, treatment is a journey that can occur ‘miraculously’ quickly and at other times appear to be more of a marathon.
+For me, there is no ‘one size fits all’.
+Each treatment is unique in that results can often occur ‘miraculously’ quickly.
+At other times a deeper healing needs to occur before things shift more permanently, which might require a little more time.
 It is this understanding that forms the basis of my holistic approach to treatment.

 I have been teaching Oriental Medicine and practising acupuncture for over 20 years.
 I genuinely care about my patients and work with this holistic approach to get to the root cause of my patients presenting condition as opposed to just relieving symptoms.
 Treatment is a journey, sometimes it can appear miraculously quick, at other times it can be a bit of a marathon rather than a sprint.
 It all depends on the underlying causes of dis-ease.

 In a nutshell:

 - Co-Principal, Senior Lecturer, The College of Auricular Acupuncture

 - Chair, Microsystems Acupuncture Society

 - Founding Member of MAcRWG

 - Committee Member of The British Acupuncture Federation (BAF)